← Frameworks

 A gate that measures the wrong thing drives the wrong improvement.
 Goodhart's Law applies: when a measure becomes a target, it ceases to be a good measure.
 The gate must be validated against ground truth.

-Why It Works: The SGD Analogy
+Why It Works: The Optimization Analogy

-# The analogy
+# The optimization analogy

-Quality gates = gradient signal
+Quality gates = accept/reject signal

-Stochastic agent output = noise (exploration)
+Stochastic agent output = exploration (sampling)

-Quality ratchet = learning rate floor
+Quality ratchet = monotone floor constraint

 # The gates DEFINE the surface.
 The stochasticity EXPLORES it.